-SO, as you can see, it is more than just a Handbag.
+Soooo, as you can see, it is more than just a Handbag!

 There are also men that are survivors of Domestic Violence.

-This does happen and there are so many reasons why the men stay in abusive relationships as well.
-As stated above, threats are a huge part and they feel that leaving is not an option.
-There is help and support out there for them as well.
-Just reach out.
+This does happen.
+There are so many reasons why the men stay in abusive relationships as well.
+But similarly to women, threats are a huge part and they feel that leaving is not an option.
+There is help and support out there for men as well...
+Just reach out!!

-We thank all of the people and organizations that support Hopefull Handbags as well as the organizations that are there to support the survivors of Domestic Violence in so many ways.
+We thank all of the people and organizations that support Hopefull Handbags, Non-Profit as well as the organizations that are there to support the survivors of Domestic Violence in so many ways.